yajra/laravel-datatables-docs/whitelist.md

-# White listing columns
+# White Listing Columns

-Sorting and searching will only work on columns explicitly defined as whitelist.
+The whitelist feature allows you to explicitly define which columns can be used for sorting and searching.
+Only columns defined in the whitelist will be searchable and sortable.

 ```php
 use DataTables;